 3. Blue Pool

-The South Coast is home to many natural wonders including white sand beaches and stunning rock formations formed over millions of years.
-If you’re driving down to this wonderfully rich part of NSW, don’t forget to make a pit stop at the iconic Blue Pool in Bermagui, a picture-perfect natural rock pool with turquoise waters and stunning ocean views.
+The South Coast of NSW is home to many natural wonders including white sand beaches and stunning rock formations formed over millions of years.
+If you’re heading down to this wonderfully rich part of the state, be sure to make a pit stop at the iconic Blue Pool in Bermagui, a picture-perfect natural rock pool with turquoise waters and stunning ocean views.
 Read all about it here.

 4. Parsley Bay

-Parsley Bay is a popular spot amongst the locals in the area but is still somewhat under the radar compared to other popular swimming spots.
-Surprising considering it’s one of Sydney’s most idyllic swimming spots with an enclosed swimming pool, a photogenic wooden bridge over the water, a little waterfall and a short but pleasant bushwalk.
-Even better, it’s hiding in the heart of Vaucluse so you don’t have to go too far to experience its magic.
-Thanks to its calm waters and shark netting, it’s a safe and scenic place for families looking to cool off this summer.
+Parsley Bay is a favourite among locals but remains somewhat under the radar compared to other popular swimming spots which is surprising considering it’s one of Sydney’s most idyllic swimming spots.
+It features an enclosed swimming pool, a photogenic wooden bridge over the water, a little waterfall and a short but pleasant bushwalk.
+Even better, it’s tucked away in the heart of Vaucluse so you don’t have to go too far to experience its magic.
+With calm waters and shark netting, it’s a safe and scenic place for families looking to cool off this summer.
 Plus, it’s an excellent spot for scuba diving.
 Read all about it on the Woollahra Municipal Council website.

 Distance: 30-minute drive from Sydney CBD